MorpheusAIs/Morpheus/WhitePaper.md

 The smart contracts which calculate the rewards of MOR should be extensively tested via a testnet before deployment onto a mainnet.

 Also there will be a one time 90 day delay (known as the bootstrapping period) between when the mainnet begins calculating rewards and when those MOR tokens are claimable / sendable by users.
 This bootstrapping period will ensure enough MOR tokens are ready for circulation to fulfill the utility functions of the network.
-To boot strap the AMM, the 4% of MOR token dedicated to the protection funds (51,444 MOR by day 90) will be leveraged for this purpose.
+To boot strap the AMM, the 4% of MOR tokens dedicated to the protection funds (51,444 MOR by day 90) will be leveraged for this purpose.

 These steps will provide that 1,286,111 MOR are claimable at the beginning of day 91 on the mainnet & thus avoid extreme token scarcity like happened with the launch of Zcash, when only a few tokens were first available from mining day 1.
 This issue took the market weeks to reach an equilibrium and establish rational price discovery.
 Morpheus avoids this issue with this 90 day boot strapping period, thus preparing the token supply with enough tokens to fulfill its utility and establish rational price discovery.